The Madness of Knowledge

 - the idea of ‘general knowledge’ and the history of the catechism, inquisition and quiz

-- epistemotopia, or the places, performances and (taking the word literally) preoccupations of knowing, in monastery, college, academy, school, study, library, laboratory, hospital, internet
+- epistemotopia, or the places, performances and (taking the word almost at its word) preoccupations of knowing, in monastery, college, academy, school, study, library, laboratory, hospital, internet

 - the horrors of the coming epistemocracy

 The Madness of Knowledge will have a particular concern with the current state of our relation to knowledge, and the possibilities and perils of a world in which only knowledge will count for anything.
-If knowledge has always been entangled with apparatuses for storing, processing and transmitting information, how will our feelings about knowledge and about ourselves as sapient beings, or sujets-supposé-savoir (Lacan) change with the relay and delegation of ever more cognitive operations through instruments and mediating institutions?
-Questions about the affective forms and functions of knowing seem particularly salient under circumstances in which contemporary media simultaneously make available a vastly enlarged plenum of information and a huge intensification in the production and transport of emotional fixation and inflammation.
-Knowing and feeling seem ever more closely allied and even alloyed when our contemporary media and machineries of knowledge are also preeminently media and machineries of dream-feeling.
+If knowledge has always consorted with apparatuses for storing, processing and transmitting information, how might our feelings about knowledge and about ourselves as sapient beings, or sujets-supposés-savoir (Lacan) change with the relay and delegation of ever more cognitive operations through instruments and mediating institutions?
+Questions about the affective forms and functions of knowing seem particularly salient under circumstances in which contemporary media simultaneously make available a vastly enlarged plenum of information and a huge intensification in the production and transport of passional fixation and inflammation.
+Knowing and feeling seem ever more closely allied and even alloyed when our contemporary media and machineries of knowledge, every day more powerfully entraining academic institutions and processes, are also such commanding theatres of dream-feeling.